 The ICT4Water cluster is a hub for EU-funded research and innovation projects on ICT applied to water management.
-Currently, around 40 projects are members of the cluster.
+Currently, over 60 projects are members of the cluster.
 These are both ongoing projects and projects that were members of the cluster before their completion.
 In the latter case, the ICT4Water site continues to display links to the projects’ webpages and to selected project outcomes (e.g. videos, IT tools open to the public).
 This permanent link between the cluster and the projects, even after their completion, helps showcasing project results and supports their dissemination and exploitation.

 • Support in exchanging information and best practices with other projects

 • Support in disseminating and exploiting project outputs

 • Opportunity to make your voice heard by advising the European Commission (EC) on roadmaps, action plans, and new policies in the ICT and water domain